RobertMueller2/OneIMExtensionExample/README.md

 Anticipated questions
 --
+### Why are there so many warnings with a 9.3 build?

+This is mostly related to version mismatches of dependency DLLs.
+Analysing and fixing this might take some time and hasn't been a priority yet, getting this to work at all was tricky enough.
+I don't like build warnings, though, so I plan to look at them at some point when time permits.

 ### How do I use this in OneIM?

 Yes, that was the main use case in the first place, wasn't it?
 I figured I had to add some lines here.